muazsh/Mockingbird/README.md

 I am using here the term `method` to refer to a class member function and the term `function` to refer to a free function.

-For a class to be mocked Mockingbird creates a mocking class and then the developer should instantiate that mocking class and inject (stub) functions instead of the methods which are to be mocked.
+For a class to be mocked Mockingbird creates a mocking class and then the developer should instantiate that mocking class and inject (stub) functions/lambdas instead of the methods which are to be mocked, so you need to create the mocking class once, then you can inject new behaviours on the fly, even several behaviours for the same method in the same test.

 Mockingbird provides the following Macros to enable mocking any class:
 -	`START_MOCK`: This must be the first macro call and it takes 2 arguments: the name of the generated mocking class and the name of the mocked class.